 - Pursue payment of your life insurance claim in court

-You know that the large national life insurance companies have a team of experienced lawyers ready to fight back if you challenge the denial of your life insurance claim.
+You know that the large national life insurance companies have a team of experienced life insurance attorneys ready to fight back if you challenge the denial of your life insurance claim.
 Don’t you want to have your own team by your side?

 In most cases, it can take a life insurance company between 30-60 days to process a claim in NY.
 If you are the beneficiary of a life insurance policy, it is in your best interest to file a claim as soon as possible following the covered person’s death.
 An experienced life insurance lawyer can assist in making sure that your claim is filed correctly.